marinasundstrom/FileViewer/README.md

 <img src="/Screenshots/Screenshot3.png" />

 ## Requirements
-* .NET Core 3.1 - for Blazor
+* .NET 5 - for Blazor
 * Node.JS - for compiling and bundling of assets

 ## To be improved